About the course

 Our schools are built on love and trust and underpinned by extremely high expectations for all.
 Let your experience working with us in Hackney be the start of your journey to becoming the best teacher you can be.

-Our partner, UCL Institute of Education (IOE) is a global leader in teacher education.
-Their programmes are recognised by Ofsted as “outstanding” in every criterion across Primary and Secondary Education.”
+Our university partner for this programme is UCL Institute of Education (IOE), a global leader in teacher education.
+Their programmes are recognised by Ofsted as “outstanding” in every criterion across Primary and Secondary education.

 Training with disabilities and other needs